Janice Moore READ MORE

 Nicholas Ramsden READ MORE

-Nicholas Ramsden is Montrose’s Asia-Pacific Regional Director, responsible for the efficient and effective implementation of Montrose programmes in the region and oversight of the Myanmar office and operations.
-An experienced international development specialist, Mr Ramsden oversees the development of new business relationships and the management of Montrose contracts in Asia-Pacific, including extractive companies such as BG Group, Shell, Ophir and Woodside.
-Mr Ramsden has also managed programmes for a variety of clients including DFID, UNDP, WHO, Ok Tedi Mining, and private investors, as well as having extensive field research experience in community needs, health and education provision, gender issues, local perceptions of development efficiency, and the impact of extractive industry social performance programming.
+Mr Ramsden has over 10 years' experience in international development in a variety of managerial and technical roles.
+Previously Asia-Pacific regional director at Montrose, he has secured and overseen projects on behalf of extractive companies such as BG Group, Shell, Ophir and Woodside.
+Mr Ramsden has also managed programmes for a variety of clients including DFID, UNDP, WHO, Ok Tedi Mining, and private investors, and has extensive field research experience in community needs, health and education provision, gender issues, local perceptions of development efficiency, and the impact of extractive industry social performance programming.
 Mr Ramsden is also a Board Member of the British Chamber of Commerce Myanmar.

 Prior to joining Montrose, Mr Ramsden successfully led DFID’s Girls’ Education Programme in South Sudan through the outbreak of a new civil war.
 Mr Ramsden previously managed DFID health, education, and water/sanitation projects in South Sudan for three years.
 Mr Ramsden holds a BA and MA (Oxon) from Balliol College, Oxford, and an MSc in Poverty Reduction: Policy and Practice from the School of Oriental and African Studies of the University of London.
 Born and raised in Papua New Guinea, he has experience living and working in South Sudan, Rwanda, Kenya, Uganda, Myanmar, and the UK.
 Mr Ramsden is fluent in English and speaks some German, Tok Pisin, Arabic and Burmese.